williballenthin/williballenthin.com/content/posts/2025-03-25-idapython-virtualenv.md

 $ idapyswitch --force-path ~/.local/share/uv/python/cpython-3.12.7/lib/libpython3.12.dylib
 ```
 I found I was not able to use `idapyswitch --force-path` directly with the virtual environment contents,
- because IDA wants to reference the Python interpreter shared library, but the virtualenv doesn't have a copy of it.
+ because IDA wants to reference the Python interpreter shared library, but the virtualenv doesn't have a copy of it
+ (and the ultimate location for it is not in the virtual environment).

 Anyways, with this onetime setup of your `idapythonrc.py`, you can keep an isolated space for IDAPython.
 To install packages, you can either activate the environment (`source ~/.idapro/venv/bin/activate.fish`)